grammyjs/website/site/docs/plugins/commands.md

 > 1-32 characters.
 Can contain only lowercase English letters, digits and underscores.

-Therefore calling `setCommands` or `setMyCommands` with anything but lower_case-commands will throw an exception.
+Therefore calling `setCommands` or `setMyCommands` with anything but lower_c4s3_commands will throw an exception.
 Commands not following this rules can still be registered, used and handled, but will never be displayed on the user menu as such.
 :::

 **Be aware** that `SetCommands` and `SetMyCommands` only affects the commands displayed in the user's commands menu, and not the actual access to them.
 You will learn how to implement restricted command access in the [Scoped Commands](#scoped-commands) section.